SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIDMS.md

 An [IConnection](xref:Skyline.DataMiner.Net.IConnection) object representing the connection between GQI and SLNet.

 > [!TIP]
-> Interacting with the IConnection API directly is complex, but it is compatible to use effortlessly with other DataMiner libraries.
+> Because of its complexity, instead of interacting directly with the IConnection interface, the best way you can use it is by integrating with existing DataMiner libraries.

 > [!NOTE]
 > The real underlying connection may be shared by other extensions and queries but can be used as if it were a dedicated connection.